Docker: Installation and Basic Usage on Ubuntu 18.04 LTS

 Here the basic terms in the docker world that you should know.

 A Docker image is the basic template for a Docker container.
 An image usually contains the OS and applications that are readily installed.
 The Docker image is used to run the container, you can find many images with a variety of operating systems and software that has been installed in the Docker Hub https://hub.docker.com/.
+You can also create your own Docker images using a Dockerfile.

 Docker Container is an image which can be read and written to that runs on top of the Docker image.
 Docker is using the union-file-system as backend for the container; any changes that are made in the container will be saved in a new layer above the base image.
 The container is the layer where we install applications.
 Each container runs isolated in the host machine and therefore, provides a secure application platform.